Esri/arcgis-maps-sdk-kotlin-samples/samples/query-features-with-arcade-expression/README.md

 8. Call `ArcadeEvaluator.evaluate()` on the Arcade evaluator object and pass the profile variables map.
 9. Get the `ArcadeEvaluationResult.result`.
-10. Convert the result to a numerical value (integer) and populate the UI with the crime count.
+10. Convert the result to a numerical value (`Double`) and pass it to the UI.

 ## Relevant API